Dealing With Debt Problems

 If your financial problems stem from too much debt or your inability to repay your debts, a credit counseling agency may recommend that you enroll in a debt management plan (DMP).
 A DMP alone is not credit counseling, and DMPs are not for everyone.
 You should sign up for one of these plans only after a certified credit counselor has spent time thoroughly reviewing your financial situation and has offered you customized advice on managing your money.
 Even if a DMP is appropriate for you, a reputable credit counseling organization can still help you create a budget and teach you money management skills.

 In a DMP, you deposit money each month with the credit counseling organization, which uses your deposits to pay your unsecured debts, like your credit card bills, student loans, and medical bills, according to a payment schedule the counselor develops with you and your creditors.
 Your creditors may agree to lower your interest rates or waive certain fees, but check with all your creditors to be sure they offer the concessions that a credit counseling organization describes to you.
 A successful DMP requires you to make regular, timely payments and could take 48 months or more to complete.
 Ask the credit counselor to estimate how long it will take for you to complete the plan.
 You may have to agree not to apply for — or use — any additional credit while you’re participating in the plan.
+Credit counselors that provide DMPs in Wisconsin are referred to as adjustment service companies and a list of those licensed to do business in Wisconsin can be found at: List of Adjustment Service Company Licensees.

 Dealing with Debt Problems (Continued)